Puberty Blues (novel)

 Puberty Blues (1979) is a novel by the Australian writers Gabrielle Carey and Kathy Lette.
 It is their first published book.
 It has long been controversial with adults but much sought out by teenagers for its depictions of adolescent sex.
 A film based on the novel was released in 1981.
 A television series based on the novel began airing in 2012.

 Plot summary

-The novel is set in Sutherland Shire, in southern Sydney, New South Wales, Australia in the 1970s.
+The novel is set in the Sutherland Shire, in southern Sydney, New South Wales, Australia in the 1970s.
 Deb and Sue are thirteen-year-old high school students whose lives are about male surfers, panel vans, straight-leg Levis, skipping school, getting wasted and fitting in.
 The girls strive to become "surfie chicks", the groupies that hang around the surfer-boy gangs of Sydney.
 Adhering to rules that prevent them from eating or going to the toilet in the surfers' presence, the girls manage to become members of a surfing gang from Sylvania and are assigned boyfriends but, to the boys, they are just sexual objects.
 After Deb suffers a surprise miscarriage and the introduction of heroin takes its toll on their social group, the girls finally become disillusioned with the sexism and narrow-mindedness of their crowd and leave the group.